zSynctic/AutoClicker/README.md

 If you have any bugs or issues with the program you can open a issue.

-**Note: I'm thinking of changing the name of the autoclicker soon since the program got a bit popular to something more unique because many have the same name**
+**Note: I'm thinking of changing the name of the autoclicker soon since the program got a bit popular to something more unique because many have the same name.**

 # What is this AutoClicker?